 The chapters also sponsor a range of other activities to honor scholarship and promote education in the liberal arts and science on campus and in the community.
 Among these various programs are public lectures, teaching awards, fellowships and scholarships, writing prizes, mentor programs and teacher workshops.

 Phi Beta Kappa sets high standards not only for the selection of students elected to membership but also for the institutions which may shelter a chapter.
 Applications for new chapters are accepted on a triennial basis following a lengthy process of documentation by the Phi Beta Kappa members among an institution's faculty and administrative staff.
-Additional information about applying for a chapter may be reviewed under the section for Starting a Chapter or obtained from the Director of Chapter Relations.
+Additional information about applying for a chapter may be reviewed under the section for Starting a Chapter or obtained from the Director of Chapter and Association Relations.